Online groceries – an insatiable foodtech battleground

 The lines are increasingly blurring between all food startup players.

-Deliveroo who started delivery meals from restaurants, now send couriers into shops to select customers’ goods.
+Deliveroo who started delivering meals from restaurants, now send couriers into shops to select customers’ goods.
 Wolt now offer HelloFresh-style meal kits.
 Online supermarkets like Ocado are reducing their delivery times, offering next hour services from automated warehouses.
 New players like Diji and Getir are taking on the convenience store, setting up in-community own-stock groceries and essentials delivered within 15 minutes.

 Restaurants themselves going direct to consumer, productising their service into finish-at-home restaurant kits (some with the help of new intermediaries like Dishpatch and Plateaway).